newca12/gallery-rs/src/title-page.md

 ## Acknowledgement

 This book use the same organization of this [rust-cookbook fork](https://github.com/jamesgraves/rust-cookbook), as a consequence :
-* All examples are runnable via cargo run --example
+* All examples are runnable via `cargo run --example`

-* All examples are also run via cargo test
-* This makes it easier for users to run the examples that are incompatible with the Rust Playground
+This makes it easier for users to run the examples that are incompatible with the Rust Playground

+* All examples are testable via `cargo test`
+* All examples are checkable with clippy via `cargo clippy --all-targets`

 [Source code](https://github.com/newca12/gallery-rs)